somanathdiksangi/crop_recommendation/README.md

 - A dataset folder with the data used for training and testing.
 - Easy-to-follow scripts for training and using the model.

 Dataset Details
-The dataset folder includes structured data with features like:
+The dataset folder includes structured data with the following features:

-- Soil type
+- N (Nitrogen content in the soil)
+- P (Phosphorus content in the soil)
+- K (Potassium content in the soil)
-- Temperature
+- Temperature (Average temperature)
-- Humidity
+- Humidity (Average humidity level)
+- pH (Soil pH level)
-- Rainfall
+- Rainfall (Amount of rainfall)
-- Crop types
+- Label (Crop type recommendation based on the conditions)

 How to Use
 1. Clone this repository: